Neural Machine Translation¶

 import numpy as np

-from keras import utils, layers, activations, Model
+from keras import utils, layers, activations, Model, callbacks, optimizers

 import tensorflow as tf